Dutch Formosa: Guo Huaiyi rebellion (1652)

 On 7 September 1652, it was reported that a Chinese farmer, Guo Huaiyi, had gathered an army of peasants armed with bamboo spears and harvest knives to attack Sakam.
 They attacked the next morning.
 Most of the Dutch were able to find refuge in the company's horse stables but others were captured and executed.
 A company of 120 Dutch soldiers shot at a peasant army 4,000 strong and scattered them.
 The Dutch told the natives that they would be rewarded with Indian textiles if they helped fight the Chinese.
 Over the next two days, native warriors and Dutch warriors killed around 500 Chinese, most of whom were hiding in the sugarcane fields.
 On 11 September, four or five thousand Chinese rebels clashed with the company soldiers and their native allies.
 After suffering two thousand casualties, the rebels fled south, only to be killed by a large force of natives.
 In total some 4,000 Chinese were killed and Guo Huaiyi's head was displayed on a stake.

 Although easily put down, the rebellion and its ensuing massacre of Chinese destroyed the rural labor force since most of the rebels were farmers.
 Although the crops were fairly unharmed, the company could not obtain the required labor to harvest them, resulting in a below average harvest for 1653.
 However, thousands of Chinese migrated to Taiwan due to war on the mainland and a modest recovery of agriculture occurred the next year.
 Measures were taken to suppress the Chinese and anti-Chinese rhetoric increased.
 Natives were reminded to keep an eye on the Chinese and not to engage in unnecessary contact with them.
 The Dutch portrayed themselves as protectors of aboriginal land against Chinese encroachment.
 In terms of military preparations, little was done except to build a small thinly walled fort.
 The Dutch did not feel threatened because most of the rebels were agriculturalists while the rich Chinese had sided with the Dutch and warned them of the rebellion.

 In May 1654, Fort Zeelandia was afflicted by a swarm of locusts, then a plague that killed thousands of natives, Dutch, and Chinese, and then an earthquake that destroyed homes and buildings with aftershocks lasting seven weeks.

-Aboriginal rebellions in other areas of Taiwan (1650s)
+Indigenous rebellions in other areas of Taiwan (1650s)

-Multiple aboriginal villages rebelled against the Dutch in the 1650s because of oppression, such as when the Dutch ordered aboriginal women for sex, deer pelts, and rice be given to them from aborigines in the Taipei basin in Wu-lao-wan village, which sparked a rebellion in December 1652 at the same time as the Chinese rebellion.
-Two Dutch translators were beheaded by the Wu-lao-wan aborigines, and in a subsequent fight 30 aboriginals and another two Dutch people died.
-After an embargo of salt and iron on Wu-lao-wan, the aboriginals were forced to sue for peace in February 1653.
+Multiple indigenous villages rebelled against the Dutch in the 1650s because of oppression, such as when the Dutch ordered indigenous women for sex, deer pelts, and rice be given to them from indigenous in the Taipei basin in Wu-lao-wan village, which sparked a rebellion in December 1652 at the same time as the Chinese rebellion.
+Two Dutch translators were beheaded by the Wu-lao-wan indigenous, and in a subsequent fight 30 indigenous and another two Dutch people died.
+After an embargo of salt and iron on Wu-lao-wan, the indigenous were forced to sue for peace in February 1653.